Peazlez/HashTable_HW5/README.md

 <img width="324" height="153" alt="Screenshot 2025-11-25 100341" src="https://github.com/user-attachments/assets/ae7f2458-d01c-41d9-84e3-079d04f80187" />

-Fourth Optimization (Added BucketList to track "head" and "end" of list)
+Fourth Optimization (Added BucketList to track "head" and "end" of list):

 This attempt worked towards lowering the amount of collisions from the previous method (incrementing curBucket.next till we find an empty space).
 In this method I created another class that keeps track of the beginning and end of the linked list.
 This way I can skip straight to the end of the list without having to linearly use the .next property.
 This cut down a fair amount of collisions as are seen in the image below.
 For the final optimization, I need to focus on cuttind down the size of the tables as they are still exceptionally large.

 <img width="340" height="161" alt="Screenshot 2025-11-25 100716" src="https://github.com/user-attachments/assets/068b3c6d-fd8b-49dc-8a1a-1abc352493b4" />

+Fifth Optimization (Change Array size to large Prime number based off number of rows):